kowabunga-cloud/.github/profile/README.md

 ## Technological Stack

+The Kowabunga projects consists of multiple core components:

+- **Kahuna**: the core orchestration system.
+Remotely controls every resource and maintains ecosystem consistent.
+Gateway to the Kowabunga REST API.
+- **Kaktus**:the HCI node(s).
+Provides KVM-based virtual computing hypervisorwith Ceph-based distributed storage services.
+- **Kiwi**: the SD-WAN node(s).
+Provides various network services like routing, firewall, DHCP, DNS, VPN, peering (with active-passive failover).
+- **Koala**: the WebUI.
+Allows for day-to-day supervision and operation of the various projects and services.

+and plenty of ready-to-be-consumed -as-a-service features:

+- **Kawaii**: Internet Gateway, with ingress/egress control, firewall and peering capabilities (VPC and IPSEC).
+- **Kompute**: Virtual Computing and Block Storage.
+- **Konvey**: Network Load-Balancer.
+- **Kylo**: Distributed Network File-System (NFS).

 ## Fun Facts 🍿

 Where does it comes from ?
 Everything comes as a solution to a given problem.